HelloWorld017/Haesal/README.md

 ### Folder Information file

 #### Accessibilities
-Folders have 3 accessibility types
+Folders have 3 accessibility types:

 1. 0 : No : It will send just a 403.

 2. 1 : Partially (Whitelist) : It will send files which have file information and folders which have folder information.